Sequential simulation-based inference for extreme mass ratio inspirals: EMRI waveforms

 \texttt{FEW} computes the phase and the amplitude of the gravitational waveform up to first order in gravitational self-force theory, i.e. the adiabatic approximation, which relies on expanding the metric of the binary in powers of the mass ratio $q=m_2/m_1$.
 The amplitudes of the modes are computed to lower accuracy, and are pre-computed for a subset of geodesic parameter sets, $\{p,e\}$ in the Schwarzschild case, and interpolated to cover the wider parameter space using a combination of reduced-order-model \cite{Field:2011mf} surrogates and deep-learning methods.
 The amplitude and the phase are combined for each mode, and the modes are summed over to produce an adiabatic waveform $h(t)=h_+(t) - ih_\times(t)$ in the time domain.

 While in this paper we only consider Schwarzschild adiabatic (1st-order self-force) systems, we stress that the simulation module can be easily adapted to include more parameters and different waveform models, so we expect to be able to extend our results to the Kerr case (requiring three extra parameters: the dimensionless spin of the massive black hole $a$, the inclination angle between the orbital angular momentum unit vector and the spin vector $x_I$, and the initial polar phase $\Phi_{\theta,0}$), and to include 2nd-order self-force implementations in the near future, see e.g. Ref.~\cite{Burke:2023lno}.
+We acknowledge however, that whilst including extra parameters or more complex waveforms in the simulator is simple, they also introduce additional degeneracies to the already vast and multi-modal parameter space.
+It is not immediately apparent how well the current network architecture will cope with these, and adaptations may be required to extract new features from the signals.